 How do you keep your skin looking young naturally?
-These tips that don’t cost money are from “America’s Favorite Dermatologist” – Dr Tess Mauricio.
+These skin care tips don’t cost money; they’re from “America’s Favorite Dermatologist” Dr Tess Mauricio.

 How to Keep Your Skin Looking Young

 Here are a few surprising ways to slow down your skin’s aging process.
 Dermatologist Tess Mauricio offers easy skin care tips that are free.
 I added a few bestselling products from Amazon, to make it even easier to improve your skin.

 Avoid drinking through straws

 I’m sure many of you drink dark sodas, tea and coffee through a straw to prevent staining your teeth or to avoid putting your mouth on a can or bottle, right?
 Well, one of the best skin care tips is to stop sipping from a straw!

 Straws cause fine lines around your mouth, which is a sign of premature aging to your facial skin area.
 Over the long-term, pursing your lips to sip out of a straw causes extra wrinkles around the mouth.

 Buy a Memory Foam Wedge Bed Pillow if you sleep on your side.

 Resting your face on the pillow in the same way every night for years on end leads to wrinkles.
 Called sleep lines, these wrinkles eventually become etched on the surface of the skin and no longer disappear when the head is not resting on the pillow.